HARRY NOVAK PROFILE

 towards the tawdry, you could do a lot worse than this flick.
 Also

 starring Gail Bowman and Don Lewis as the "Gay Boy".
-A Something

 Weird Video Release on a double-bill DVD along with KIDNAPPED